Kondrjak/capstone-backend/README.md

 * heroku addons:create heroku-postgresql
 * heroku pg:psql
 * create codepoint group data class and restful api repo
+* create workflow for continuous development

 # Todo:
-* get postgresql to work
+* get postgresql to work on local machine in docker and connect to postgresql (exposed from docker) to local build
-* create workflow for continuous development